-- Parents will drop-off and pick up children on the north side of the building, entering off of Battle Avenue.
+- Parents will drop-off and pick up children on the north side of the building, entering off of Battle Avenue and Canon Drive.
 Students will enter the building through gym hall doors.

 - Please use the lane closest to the building to drop off students in the morning, remain in single file and do not pass cars ahead of you.